config-i1/smooth/cran-comments.md

 0 errors | 0 warnings | 1 note

 ## Downstream dependencies
 I have also run R CMD check on reverse dependencies of smooth.
-No ERRORs or WARNINGs found :)
+No ERRORs or WARNINGs found.